- Diabetes insipidus in cats: causes, symptoms and treatment

 What is diabetes insipidus?

 Diabetes insipidus (DI) is a rare disease in cats characterized by impaired regulation of water balance.
 Affected cats excrete large amounts of urine (polyuria) and drink excessive amounts of water (polydipsia).
-The cause lies either in the brain or in the kidneys.
+The cause lies either in the brain or the kidneys.

 Forms of diabetes insipidus